emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    electrolyte on the cathode side of an electrochemical cell that is divided into compartments.
 IEC Reference:
    https://www.electropedia.org/iev/iev.nsf/display?openform&ievref=114-03-18
+Comment:
+   Electrolyte solution in the cathodic compartment of an electrolysis cell or galvanic cell, i.e., in that part of the cell where the cathode is placed.

 .. raw:: html